AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/manage-wip-limit-on-board.md

 feature: Agile
 exl-id: 7901c6e7-75a4-41e4-b288-d527c4a6d031
 ---
-# Manage the Work in Progress (WIP) limit on a board
+# Manage the [!UICONTROL Work in Progress] (WIP) limit on a board

-You can configure a Work In Progress (WIP) limit for each column on a board.
+You can configure a [!UICONTROL Work In Progress] (WIP) limit for each column on a board.

 The WIP limit is simply a visual warning and does not restrict you from having more items in each column than the limit you set.